Madeleine Alessandri

 Alessandri studied Economics with International Relations at the University of St. Andrews, and then joined government service in 1988.
-After a number of roles in overseas national security and diplomatic service, including serving as Political Counsellor at the British Embassy in Japan from 2004–2007, following Colin Roberts, Alessandri ultimately became a director in the Foreign and Commonwealth Office.
+After a number of roles in overseas national security and diplomatic service, including serving as Political Counsellor at the British Embassy in Japan from 2004 to 2007, following Colin Roberts, Alessandri ultimately became a director in the Foreign and Commonwealth Office.
 Alessandri was appointed a Companion of the Order of St Michael and St George (CMG) in the Queen's Birthday Honours in June 2017 for her "services to British foreign policy", whilst serving as a director at the Foreign and Commonwealth Office.

 From July 2018 until early 2020, Alessandri transferred to the Cabinet Office, where she served as one of the UK's Deputy National Security Advisers alongside David Quarrey, supporting the prime minister on national resilience and security.
 She also serves as National Honorary Chair of the Civil Service Retirement Fellowship since January 2020.

+Between January 2020 and June 2023, Alessandri served as Permanent Secretary of the Northern Ireland Office.

+In May 2023, it was announced she was appointed as Chair of the Joint Intelligence Committee, succeeding Sir Simon Gass.
+She was appointed Dame Commander of the Order of the Bath (DCB) in the 2025 Birthday Honours "for public service".